ENGLISH 1102—COMPOSITION II

 Office Phone: 678-839-4867 (only available during office hours)

 The course serves as a continuation of English 1101 and as an introduction to a more sophisticated study of argument and textual analysis, focusing on the composition of increasingly complex analytical essays about written and visual texts.
-Students must demonstrate advanced competency in critical analysis and interpretation of texts.
+Students must demonstrate advanced competency in critical analysis and textual interpretation.

 Many of our texts dramatize experiences and situations that stimulate or stifle varying levels of maturation in young people.
-Some texts operate from a young person’s perspective, while others recall a time of youth or speak to young persons from an older viewpoint.
+Some texts operate from a young person’s perspective, while others recall a time of youth or address (sometimes rather obliquely) the subject of youth from an older viewpoint.
 Much of our focus gauges how acts of rebellion and violence shape the twin trajectory of adolescence and budding social consciousness.

 General Learning Outcomes